digitalhogarth/digitalhogarth.github.io/pages/setup/criticalcontext.md

 ### Linda Nochlin - “The Imaginary Orient”

-> “The white man, the Westerner, is of course always implicitly present in Orientalist paintings like the Snake Charmer;
-> his is necessarily the controlling gaze, the gaze which brings the Oriental world into being, the gaze for which it is
+' ' ' The white man, the Westerner, is of course always implicitly present in Orientalist paintings like the Snake Charmer; his is necessarily the controlling gaze, the gaze which brings the Oriental world into being, the gaze for which it is ultimately intended. ' ' '

-> ultimately intended.”
-> (Maybe another selected quote from this article?
-Will look further into it)
->
-> > <span style="font-size:.7em">Nochlin, Linda “The Imaginary Orient.” _Art In America_, May 1983. pp.119-131, 186-19. https://aestheticapperceptions.files.wordpress.com/2013/01/nochlin_imaginary_orient.pdf </span>
+''''''<span style="font-size:.7em">Nochlin, Linda “The Imaginary Orient.” _Art In America_, May 1983. pp.119-131, 186-19. https://aestheticapperceptions.files.wordpress.com/2013/01/nochlin_imaginary_orient.pdf </span>''''''
 >
 <br>